AdobeDocs/app-builder/src/pages/guides/app_builder_guides/architecture_overview/application_state.md

 ### When should I use Files vs State?

-- Files is good for bandwidth-oriented transfer of large payloads; State for latency-oriented fast access
+- Files is a good choice for bandwidth-oriented transfer of large payloads; State for latency-oriented fast access
-- Files supports sharing data using presigned urls, State supports setting expirations
+- Files supports sharing data using presigned URLs; State supports setting expirations
 - As a rule of thumb, if you expect your data to grow larger than 100KBs use Files, otherwise State.

 Please refer to the [feature matrix](#feature-matrix) below for a detailed comparison.

 ## State

-We have just released a [new version of State](https://github.com/adobe/aio-lib-state/releases/tag/4.0.0) built on top of our own storage service.
-[Legacy State](https://github.com/adobe/aio-lib-state/tree/3.x) (`@adobe/aio-lib-state` < v4 based on CosmosDB) is still available, but we strongly advise new users to use the latest version to avoid migrating later.
+We have released a [new version of State](https://github.com/adobe/aio-lib-state/releases/tag/4.0.0) built on top of Adobe's own storage service.
+[Legacy State](https://github.com/adobe/aio-lib-state/tree/3.x) (`@adobe/aio-lib-state` < v4, based on CosmosDB) is still available.
+However, we strongly advise new users to use the latest version to avoid migrating later.
 Note that this applies also to `State` imported from `@adobe/aio-sdk` < v6.
-We will send migration steps for current customers soon.
 The [feature matrix](#feature-matrix) below provides a detailed comparison of both versions.

 ### How is data stored?

 - State is a multi-tenant storage.
-Data is isolated in a "State container" which maps to your I/O Runtime namespace and application Workspace.
-This means each application Workspace has its own isolated data.
+Data is isolated in a "State container" which maps to your I/O Runtime  and application workspaces.
+This means each application workspace has its own isolated data.
 - You may store data in the `amer`, `emea` or `apac` region.
-Since these regions operate independently, treat them as separate instances.
-You may prefer a region clos to your users to optimize latency, or to meet General Data Protection Regulation (GDPR) or other regulatory requirements.
+Since these regions operate independently, they should be treated as separate instances.
+You may prefer a region close to your users to minimize latency, comply with the General Data Protection Regulation (GDPR), or meet other regulatory requirements.
 - Your data is not eternal.
-There is a configurable time-to-live (TTL) for each key-value pair, the default is one day; the maximum one year (365 days).
+There is a configurable time-to-live (TTL) for each key-value pair: the default is one day, the maximum one year (365 days).

 Region acronyms are abbreviations for business regions: